MARS-M: When Variance Reduction Meets Matrices: Hyper-parameter Settings

 \section{Hyper-parameter Settings}

-For training parameters, for experiments with either OpenWebText or FineWeb-Edu 100B datasets, we do a grid search over learning rates between $\{5e-4, 1e-3, 3e-3, 5e-3, 6e-3, 1e-2\}$ for Moonlight optimizer.
-We just apply the same learning rate for MARS-M optimizer.
-Since Moonlight and MARS-M optimizers are only designed for matrix parameters, we optimize the vector-like parameters and embeddings with AdamW with the same learning rate.
-We list the architectural hyperparameters for GPT-2 models with 125M (small), 355M (medium), 770M (large) and 1.5B (XL) parameters in Table \ref{arch_hyperparam}.
-Moreover, the general hyperparameters used across all experiments are summarized in Table \ref{tb:hyperparameter}, while Table \ref{tb:hyperparameter-train} display the training hyperparameters for models with different sizes.
+We list the architectural hyperparameters for GPT-2 models with 125M (small), 355M (medium), 770M (large) and 1.5B (XL) parameters in Table~\ref{arch_hyperparam}.
+Moreover, Table~\ref{tb:hyperparameter-train} display the training learning rates for models with different sizes.